 The Global Appetite for Authenticity

-In the early 2000s, the American gourmet market burgeoned due to rising incomes, globalization of taste, and health concerns.
-This growth spurred a desire for culinary diversity, leading consumers to explore regional cuisines for their unique ingredients and cultural narratives.
+In the early 2000s, the American gourmet market burgeoned, driven by rising incomes, the globalization of taste, and concerns surrounding health and nutrition.
+This growth fed a desire for culinary diversity, creating space for more niche, authentic food experiences.
+Consumers began to explore beyond popularized fare, delving into regional cuisines for their unique ingredients, history, and cultural narratives.

 Social Media: The Great Flavor Equalizer